Universal pre-K, free community college included in sweeping reconciliation bill - NewsBreak

 - From Scott, an amendment to ensure the Department of Labor is fully funded to carry out several work programs.

-The post Universal pre-K, free community college included in sweeping reconciliation bill appeared first on Florida Phoenix .
+The post Universal pre-K, free community college included in sweeping reconciliation bill appeared first on Pennsylvania Capital-Star .

 Comments / 0